Obvious/Help Center

 What mode sub-agents run in

 Every sub-thread Obvious spawns runs in auto-plus mode by default.
-Auto-plus gives sub-agents the same tools as the main thread — workbook access, web research, integrations, file access — so they can do real work, not just report back.
+Auto-plus gives sub-agents the same tools as the main thread: workbook access, web research, integrations, file access.
+They can do real work, not just report back.

 Auto-plus threads understand their role from context.
 A thread working on one focused piece acts as an individual contributor, staying in its lane.
 A thread coordinating multiple sub-threads acts as a team lead, delegating and synthesizing.
-Obvious sets this automatically based on how the thread is spawned — you don't configure it.
+Obvious sets this automatically based on how the thread is spawned.
+You do not configure it.

 You can direct the agent to use a different mode for sub-agents when you have specific needs: